Kanchanagarwal/ApachePOI/3 - Add data to xlsx file/README.md

-# 1 - Creating an empty .xls file
+# 3 - Adding data to .xlsx file

 The project shows how to add data to a .xlsx file.